Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 And, let your empathy shine, sparkle, and glow.

 When your friendship gets estranged, it starts to crack and break down.
 Talking to each other becomes harder.
-And perhaps the friendship might even die.
+And, perhaps the friendship might even die.

-First, you create a safe space—you eliminate barriers and replace inaccessible facilities.
-And then, you provide trustworthy information for a silky smooth toilet experience.
+And then, you provide trustworthy information for a silky smooth working experience.

 "Businesses have to meet certain building regulations like doors opening outwards which is helpful for me and Molly because if it opened inward I might get Molly's paws trapped and that would be awful."